If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - The interface is straightforward and clean.

 - It is capable of emulating 3DS local Wi-Fi.
-Does this mean?
+What does this mean?
 Yes, multiplayer!

 - The GUI will allow you to tweak the controls as per your needs.

-- It is a cross-platform emulator.
-This means that you can even use it on Mac and Linux with ease.
+- It is a cross-platform emulator, which means that you can easily use it on Mac Emulators.

-- It has support for joysticks if you want to use it.
+- Itororor has support for Emulators if you want to use it.

 - It allowed me to use cheat codes, which is great!